Our Staff

 Qualifications: BSc Landscape Management, BA Fine Art (photography)

-Background: Originally from Wakefield, I spent many years living in Glasgow, then London and Montreal Canada, before moving to Kent in 1995.
-After many years as an artist and teacher, I turned from my artistic view to learning about the landscape and studied Landscape Management at Hadlow College.
-I began working for KSCP as a volunteer – gaining valuable practical conservation experience.
-I went on to work with the Kent Downs Area of Outstanding Natural Beauty as a Living Landscapes Co-ordinator, and eventually starting paid employment with KSCP in 2008.
+Background: Originally from Wakefield, I grew up in Glasgow then moved around living in Perth Scotland, London and Montreal Canada, before moving to Kent in 1995.
+I worked as an artist and teacher for many years, then my visual appreciation for the landscape moved me into learning about the environment and studying Landscape Management at Hadlow College.
+I began working for KSCP as a volunteer, worked with the then Kent Downs Area of Outstanding Natural Beauty for a while as a Living Landscapes Co-ordinator, and eventually starting paid employment with KSCP in 2008.

 Interests: Music (singer in a folk band), walking, woodland fungi and pub lunches.